notmuch/notmuch/doc/man1/notmuch-emacs-mua.rst

     ``-i, --body=``\ <file>
         Specify a file to include into the body of the message.

+    ``--hello``
+        Go to the Notmuch hello screen instead of the message composition window if no message composition parameters are given.

     ``--no-window-system``
         Even if a window system is available, use the current terminal.